front-end-foundations/session3/_contact-sheet/README.md

 The font size is 62.5% of 1em or 10px, the height is 12px and padding is 62.5% of 3em or 30px.

-Lesson: The box model uses font size to calculate padding.
+Note: The box model uses font size to calculate padding.
 It creates a context where measurements are relative.

 Change the base font size to 100%.